binkley/kotlin-rover/README.md

 ---

-## Remarks

-Honestly I would prefer a solution in [APL](http://archive.vector.org.uk/art10011550), extremely well-suited to the task.
-For the golf version of this problem, APL is ideal.
-However, I was unable to find a workable text editor on Mac OS X for the language, not to mention keyboard.

-I ignore that the grid is rectangular, and has edges.
-Mars is a sphere (roughly), not a plane, so is finite and unbounded.

-<<<<<<< HEAD Note that the problem is _underspecified_, which might have been
-intentional.
-For example, how should bad input be handled? ======= Note that the problem is _underspecified_, which might have been intentional.
-For example, how should bad input be handled?
-> > > > > > > 62f0abf (README.md)

----

 ## Approach

 The Rover Problem describes a series of vector additions in terms of simple commands to a hypothetical Mars Rover vehicle.

+I ignore that the grid is rectangular, and has edges.
+Mars is a sphere (roughly), not a plane, so is finite yet unbounded.

 The rover may 1) turn left (L), 2) turn right (R), or 3) move forward 1.
 It has an initial compass orientation relative to the Euclidean plane, and begins